-I have searched for high dynamic range audio interfaces on the internet and end with all costly units including Apollo audio interfaces which have the highest dynamic range in this world.
-But it’s not for medium budget studio owners.
+I have searched for high dynamic range audio interfaces on the internet and ended with all costly units including Apollo audio interfaces which have the highest dynamic range in this world.
+But it’s not for medium-budget studio owners.

 But with the release of Motu M4 USB-C audio interface now average buyers can also enjoy the high depth audio recording.

-Now let us see the technologies behind that powers up Motu M4 USB-C to deliver that kind of performance.
+Now let us see the technologies behind that power-up Motu M4 USB-C to deliver that kind of performance.